remotedeveloper007/PHP-Interview/Object-Oriented Programming (OOP).md

 ---

-### **Conclusion**
-OOP in PHP helps write cleaner, reusable, and modular code.
-It organizes programs into **classes** and **objects**, which is similar to how real-life things are organized.
-Happy Coding! 😊

-Let’s dive deeper into Object-Oriented Programming (OOP) concepts with more **real-world application development examples** and their practical relevance.
+# Let’s dive deeper into Object-Oriented Programming (OOP) concepts with more **real-world application development examples** and their practical relevance.

----

 ## **1. Encapsulation in Real-Time Applications**